For an on-premises production installation, you will need three physical or virtual machines with the following specifications:

-- Place the data, saved_caches, and hints directory on one disk (or set of disk drives) and the commit log on another.
+- Place the data, saved_caches, and hints directory on one disk (or set of disk drives) and the commit logs on another.

 - Avoid using NFS or a SAN for data directories.
 Shared storage is a single point of failure and in some instances cause performance issues.

-- It is important to keep 50% free space on the disks used to store Cassandra data.
-Cassandra has background processes which require sufficient disk space.
+- Keeping 50% free space on the disks used to store Cassandra data is important.
+Cassandra has background processes that require sufficient disk space.

 Kinetic Supports running Cassandra on one of the following Linux distributions:

-- CentOS and RedHat Enterprise Linux (RHEL) including 6.6 to 7.7
+- RedHat Enterprise Linux (RHEL) 8 or higher

 On all Linux distributions, you should